 Cost of Contesting a Will in NSW

-The fees that a person may pay will depend on their legal representative’s fee schedule and fee structure which are set out in their costs agreement.
+The fees that a person may pay will depend on their legal representative’s fee schedule and fee structure, which are set out in their costs agreement.
 The legal representatives may charge the client for work on an ongoing basis or may offer a ‘no win no fee’ arrangement where the client is not required to pay the costs of the lawyer (but will often still be required to pay the cost of a barrister and disbursements) unless and until a successful outcome is achieved.
+Engaging an experienced will lawyer or a team of will lawyers ensures you understand these arrangements before you contest a will.

 The fees that a person may pay will also depend on the size and complexity of the estate.
-It is often the case that a large or more complex estate may require more detailed and extensive legal advice and assistance which may increase the legal costs.
+It is often the case that a large or more complex estate may require more detailed and extensive legal advice and assistance which may increase the legal costs, particularly in matters involving will disputes or disputed wills.

 In some cases, for instance if you are successful, the court may order that the deceased’s estate and/or a losing party reimburse you for some of your legal costs.
-However, there is no guarantee that your costs will be paid from the deceased’s estate or by another party.
+However, there is no guarantee that your costs will be paid from the deceased’s estate or by another party when contesting a will or challenging a will through formal proceedings.

 In other cases, the court may order that you pay the executor or other parties’ costs.